ghangaskan/JonsSecondTinyTapeout/docs/info.md

 ## How it works

-There are two modes of operation.
-The dip switches can be used to drive a single letter state.
-OR you can use the button as a clock to cycle through the letters in order.
+I set this up to celebrate the covenant of marriage I entered into with Angie 26 years ago.
+To do this I set up a mux rom with 32 data points (and then used just 24.)

+to the love of my life,
+I have forged covenant
+into yet another precious substrate
+It is everything and nothing
+symbolic of the real thing
+This has so far been the best half of my life.

 ## How to test

-press the clock button and read the seven segment display It should cycle through:
-JONANDANgIE
+Press the button to click through the following:
+JON ANd ANGIE 08-28-1999

 ## External hardware

-Seven segment display
+Button, Seven segment display